 To respect the privacy of your visitors, there are two primary mechanisms built into Matomo which allow a user to opt-out of tracking.
-You can configure both opt-out mechanisms within the Matomo privacy settings section, which can be accessed by clicking the cog icon Settings Cog Icon in the top menu.
-This loads the Settings page where you need to click on the Users opt-out menu item within the Privacy section.
+You can configure both opt-out mechanisms in Matomo’s Privacy Settings.

 Customise and publish the Matomo opt-out form HTML